Bream timeline

 Efforts were made to ensure accuracy, but please check original sources if you wish to quote these dates

-If you wish to comment on this photo or can supply names of people please click
+If you wish to comment on this page please click this link:

 WANTED: Old photos, old postcards, ephemera and memories of the Forest of Dean, Gloucestershire.
-U.K.
+U.K.- please click the COMMENTS Link above to make contact.